 As we move into the hotter and drier weather, you may see the inside needles of your conifers turn brown.
+This occurs in plants any needle bearing plants.
 This tends to happen every summer as we move into the dog days of summer.
-The internal needle loss is a survival mechanism of all conifers which include Leyland cypress, hemlock, Italian cypress, cryptomeria, cedar, arborvitae, western cedar, and deodora.
+The internal needle loss is a survival mechanism of all conifers which include Levland cypress, hemlock, Italian cypress, cryptomeria, cedar, arborvitae, western cedar, and deodora.
 Once the trees move into heat stress they will begin to slough off all the extra growth they can no longer support.
 Although these symptoms look like disease, insect or mite activity, in almost every single case, this has to do with the soil becoming too dry at some point.
 This can occur in the winter months as well as the summer months but higher temperatures drying the soil are the most likely culprit.
 Shade can also cause thinning, but the browning is water related.